gordchan/gitTest/README.md

 2. Clone from remote to local repository (check, not clone but pull)
 3. Puch from local to remote (check)
 4. Use credentialling helper for HTTPS connection to github (check)
-5. Commit from RStudio (fail from GUI, check from shell)
+5. Commit from RStudio (fail from GUI - check from shell)